cortex-js/cortexjs.io/src/docs/compute-engine.md

 // ➔ 5x
 ```

-The Compute Engine supports arbitrary precision floating points and complex
+The Compute Engine supports **arbitrary precision floating points** and **complex
-numbers.
+numbers**.

-The Compute Engine can also simplify, find patterns, substitute terms,
+The Compute Engine can also simplify, find patterns, substitute terms, apply rewrite rules,
 compare and format expressions.